toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 - A partner can use the Warning message in the response to communicate any availability or rate discrepancy between Expedia and the hotelier system.
 - Expedia will be responsible for the sequencing of messages, i.e. always sending the reservation message and ensuring that it has been processed by the supplier prior to sending a cancellation or modification for the given booking.
 - Expedia will always wait to get a valid response before sending another notification affecting the same reservation.
 In other words, two messages will never be sent in parallel, a queue will be in place for modifications and/or cancellations.
-- All information sent in the E-notifications must be passed down to the hotel’s Property Management System.
+- All information sent in the E-notifications must be passed down to the hotel's Property Management System.

 ### Fallback to fax or email

 - Failed electronic notification automatically fallback to fax or email.
 - Once a failed electronic notification has been rerouted to fax or email delivery, the associated booking will be marked as having been sent by fax or email.
 Future notifications associated with that flagged booking will not be sent by e-notification but be delivered via fax or email only.
-- Changes and cancellations to reservations sent by fax or email before the Expedia®Connect Interface went live will continue to be delivered by fax or email.
+- Changes and cancellations to reservations sent by fax or email before the ExpediaConnect Interface went live will continue to be delivered by fax or email.

 ## Are WSDL available?